 The ruler of Lindos, Cleobulus, restored the sanctuary around 342 BC but it was later destroyed by fire.

 Archaeologists estimate that the Doric type temple of Athena, parts of which survive to this day, were actually built in the 4th century BC.

 During the Classical and Hellenistic eras, the sanctuary of Lindia Athena had a pan-Hellenic reputation, and during the heyday of the Rhodian State, the Acropolis of Lindos was further embellished, as impressive Propylaea, a Stoa, and wall were built.

 Especially noteworthy is the relief of a triumvirate that is preserved at the base of the archaeological site of the acropolis and dates back to the second century BC.

 Structural, architectural, fortification elements

-In the Acropolis of Lindos, the most important monuments belong to antiquity, with the Doric temple of Athena outstanding among them.
+On the Acropolis of Lindos, the most important monuments belong to antiquity, with the Doric temple of Athena standing out among them.